 2. Block All Access

 You should steer clear from a site with this in its robots.txt.
 It states that no part of the site should be visited by using an automated crawler and violating this could mean legal trouble.

 3. Partial Access

 Some sites disallow crawling only particular sections or files on their site.
 In such cases, you should direct your bots to leave the blocked areas untouched.

 This is used to limit crawlers from hitting the site too frequently.
 As frequent hits by crawlers could place unwanted stress on the server and make the site slow for human visitors, many sites add this line in their robots file.
 In this case, the site can be crawled with a delay of 11 seconds.

 This tells the crawlers about hours when crawling is allowed.
 In this example, the site can be crawled between 04:00 and 08:45 UTC.
 Sites do this to avoid load from bots during their peak hours.

 Some websites do not entertain bots trying to fetch multiple pages simultaneously.
-Request rate is used to limit this behavior.
+The request rate is used to limit this behavior.
 1/10 as the value means the site allows crawlers to request one page every 10 seconds.

-Good bots comply to the rules set by websites in their robots.txt file and follow best practices while crawling and scraping.
-It goes without saying that you should study the robots.txt file of every target website in order make sure that you aren’t violating any rules.
+Good bots comply with the rules set by websites in their robots.txt file and follow best practices while crawling and scraping.
+It goes without saying that you should study the robots.txt file of every targeted website in order to make sure that you aren’t violating any rules.